Min28-source/Wanderlust/README.md

-# 🏕️ Wanderlust (Inspired by Apna College)
+# 🏕️ Wanderlust

 A full-stack web application inspired by Airbnb, where users can create, edit, delete, and review campgrounds 🏕️.
-Built as part of [Shraddha Khapra's Sigma 3.
-0 Course](https://www.apnacollege.in/course/sigma-3).

 ---
 ## Deployed Here